solid-contrib/conformance-test-harness/README.md

 # conformance-test-harness
-Harness used to run Solid conformance tests and generate reports.
+The test harness used to run Solid conformance tests and generate reports.

 <!-- MarkdownTOC -->